-- 8.7.
-Figure 39 illustrates the majority of those travelling to work do so either driving or being driven in a private car or van with very few cycling or taking the bus. - 8.8.
-Figure 40 illustrates the distances residents travel to work with the majority travelling under kilometres.
-Both the towns of Newton Abbot and Tones and their surrounding employment opportunities all stand within this 10km range. significant number residents work from home.
+8.7.
+Figure 39 illustrates the majority of those travelling to work do so either driving or being driven in a private car or van with very few cycling or taking the bus.

+8.8.
+Figure 40 illustrates the distances residents travel to work with the majority travelling under 10 kilometres.
+Both the towns of Newton Abbot and Tones and their surrounding employment opportunities all stand within this 10km range.
+A significant number of residents work from home.